VariantSync/DiffDetective/README.md

 #### Building with Nix

-Alternatively to manual building using Maven, Nix can be used.
+Alternatively to manually building using Maven, Nix can be used.
 Both a [flake.nix](flake.nix) and a [default.nix](default.nix) are provided.
 Hence, you can build DiffDetective using
 ```shell
 nix-build # stable version
 # or